Tourism in Venezuela: Los Roques and Morrocoy

 The archipelago of Los Roques is formed by a group of islands and cays that make up one of the main tourist attractions of the country.
 With exotic pristine beaches.
 Morrocoy is a park, consisting of very small nearby islands to the mainland, which have grown rapidly as one of the biggest tourist attractions in the Caribbean.

 Canaima

-Canaima National Park is spread over 30000 km2 to the border with Guayana Esequiba reclamation area now Guyana and Brazil, for its size is considered the world's sixth largest national park.
+Canaima National Park is spread over 30000 km2 to the border with neighbouring Guyana and Brazil, for its size is considered the world's sixth largest national park.
 About 65% of the park is occupied by rock plateaus called tepuis.
 These are a unique biological environment, also presenting a great geological interest.
 Its steep cliffs and waterfalls (including Angel Falls, which is the highest waterfall of the world, 1002 m) are spectacular sceneries.